Canon 800D vs G9X Mark II

 It is notable that the 800D has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Canon G9 X Mark II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 800D: